STUDENTS' BLOG

 How to Build Critical Thinking Skills

 In your exams, you might be asked to choose the correct answer.
 But in life, you’ll need to figure out the right questions.
 So don’t just aim to score marks — aim to build a mind that questions, reasons, and creates.
 “An educated mind is not the one that knows all the answers, but the one that knows how to think.”
 If you can think deeply, no problem is too big.
 If you can ask the right questions, the world becomes your classroom.
 So don’t just learn — think.
 And you won’t just pass — you’ll lead.
+In the world of education, we often hear that marks define success.
+From a young age, students are taught that getting good grades is the most important factor in determining their future.
+But is this truly the case?
+In reality, marks are just a small part of the bigger picture.
+What really matters, especially in the long run, is your mindset.
+What Does Mindset Mean?
+Mindset refers to the attitudes, beliefs, and ways of thinking that shape how we approach challenges and opportunities.
+There are two types of mindsets that have a significant impact on success:

 Marks Don’t Define Your Potential Let’s face it: not everyone is great at exams.
 Some students may have trouble with test-taking, while others may struggle with particular subjects.
 However, this does not mean they are not intelligent or capable of achieving greatness.
 In fact, many successful individuals struggled academically but went on to accomplish incredible things.
 For example: